 To increase the shelf life, you can freeze the paste for up to 3 months.
 Transfer it to an ice cube tray and freeze until set.
 Once it is set, take out the cubes and store them in a ziplock bag.

 You can also freeze the paste in a freezer-safe bag.
 Add the paste to the bag and spread it evenly to make a thin layer.
 Seal the bag and freeze.
 Now break a small part of the paste and use it as desired.

 - 1 pound fresh ginger roots (500 g)

 - 4 tablespoons neutral-flavored cooking oil (or water if you are going to use the paste to make tea, lemonade, smoothies, or desserts)

 - Start by washing and peeling the ginger roots.

 - Peel them using a teaspoon, vegetable peeler, or butter knife (Hold the ginger root in one hand and use the round edge of a teaspoon to scrape away the thin skin).

 - Cut the peeled ginger into small round pieces and add them to a blender or food processor.

 - Add oil (or water) and blend until the mixture becomes a smooth paste.
 Scrape the sides of the jar a few times while blending.

-- Transfer the paste to an airtight glass container and use as desired.
+- Transfer the paste to an airtight non-reactive container and use as desired.